 I utilize techniques and ask questions in ways that have been validated by years of research so that the results of the test can be trusted.

-So to finally answer the questions, a single issue polygraph test ranges from $250 to $800 (see our polygraph pricing page), usually takes 1 1/2 to 3 hours to complete and the number of questions is irrelevant (average test is $500).
+So to finally answer the questions, see our polygraph pricing page), usually takes 1 1/2 to 3 hours to complete and the number of questions is irrelevant.
 What is relevant is that you get a solid answer to the issue that you can trust.
 That is what I provide.

 Can I be there to watch and listen while you give the polygraph test?